dvidelabs/flatcc/README.md

 the final executable or object file.
 Modern compilers inline and include only necessary parts of the statically linked builder library.

-The generated C builder headers normally do require the builder library.
-But in reality it is possible to use them without for some purposes.
-The main reason is to use `mystruct_assign/copy_from/to_pe` for general endian handling of structs - eventually also with native big endian for other network protocols.

 JSON printer and parser can be generated using the --json flag or --json-printer or json-parser if only one of them is required.
 There are some certain runtime library compile time flags that can optimize out